 That was the town where the houses loomed precariously right up to the road, a high speed ribbon with loud tractor trailers blazing by every morning, coked up truck drivers or maybe the reds of yesteryear, maybe just meth, the only shortcut through those spread out and slow moving towns.
 Some of the driveways were so short that they were only big enough to fit a compact car tucked right between the front door and the asphalt, the back tires barely out of the road with no sidewalk scrolls to speak of.
-When I was younger we would walk one part of the road after skinny dipping in the woodland lake behind Snyder Park, dark hair dripping down sun streaked bodies, and it’s a miracle we didn’t get hit.
+When I was younger we would walk one part of the road after skinny dipping in the woodland lake behind the baseball field, dark hair dripping down sun streaked bodies, and it’s a miracle we didn’t get hit.
 Later we found out that the water was polluted from leaky sewage, literal shit.

 We went to the ayahuasca church like everyone did in that decade.
 It appealed to repressed recovering Roman Catholics like myself.
-The Mary statue at the bottom of the hill was a miracle that was softer, and both of us knew it but neither spoke of it.
+The Mary statue at the bottom of the hill held a miracle that was softer, and both of us knew it but neither spoke of it.

 I lived in a high house as wide as a Soviet block, the building smelled of many different colored molds, but was painted an assortment of pastels like an Easter egg.
 This was common practice in that town, a mix of elderly hippies and also some college kids who had majored in liberal arts like I had, they came here to die.
 The street was littered with decent ideas which had never manifested for whatever reason, too soon or too late, too small or too great.